joamaro97/configure-ad/README.md

 <h2>An Important Note </h2>

 When logging back into the domain controller VM through Remote Desktop Connection, logging in with the domain context is important.
 Type out the domain path and then the user's name.
 For example, my domain is adtest.com.
 If I want to log in as client it would be like adtest.com/labuser.
-Now that Active Directory is installed, configurations can be implemented in future labs, and the client VM will be able to join the domain that was created.
+Now that Active Directory is installed, configurations can be implemented in future labs, and the client VM can join the created Domain.